-Each Kitchen vocational training program has its set of program requirements that students must first accomplish, including Food Handler Safety Training cards, valid driver’s license, valid state identification, or Social Security card.
-The program instructor schedules them according to everystudent’s unique requirements.
+Each Kitchen vocational training program has its set of program requirements that students must first accomplish, including Food Handler Safety Training cards, a valid driver’s license, valid state identification, or a Social Security card.
+The program instructor schedules them according to every student’s unique requirements.
 Applied learning hours are a crucial aspect of each vocational training program.
-Students will obtain real-world training onCALV’s Culinary Arts Catering and Events, the Westside Bistro, 500 Grand Café, or any of the school’s approved partner locations.

 : Las Vegas, NV 89146

 The College of Southern Nevada is one of the state’s few culinary schools that offer five academic programs in pastry arts and culinary arts.
-Each program will educate and train students on succeeding in their chosen culinary expertise through applied learning experience at CSN’s on-campus kitchens and restaurants, skill development courses, and food service management courses.
+Each program will educate and train students to succeed in their chosen culinary expertise through applied learning experience at CSN’s on-campus kitchens and restaurants, skill development courses, and food service management courses.

 Aspiring chefs, bakers, bread artisans, cooks, and other culinary professionals can enroll in one of CSN’s culinary arts programs:

 - Certificate of Achievement in Culinary Arts